 Epoxy Flooring is quickly becoming a popular staple in american homes as the number one flooring solution all around.
 In this article we will dive into some of the elements of epoxy flooring that most people fail to consider.
 First let us take you through what an epoxy coating even is.

 An epoxy coating is a material that is applied to surfaces in order to protect them from wear and tear, as well as provide a barrier against moisture, chemicals, and other substances.
 Epoxy coatings are typically made up of two parts: a resin and a hardener.
 When these two parts are mixed together, they create a tough, durable coating that can adhere to almost any surface.

 Epoxy is a complex coating that requires close attention to detail and instructions about the formula to get it to come out right the first time.
 Are you familiar with epoxy floor coatings?
 You probably have seen it before without even realizing it.
 Epoxy floor coatings are commonly used in industrial and commercial settings because of their attractive glossy finish and durability.
 But what exactly is an epoxy floor coating?

 Many of us know that it is a type of floor coating, but do you know what epoxy is made of?
-In this article, we will take a closer look at the chemical makeup and formula of an epoxy floor coating.
-Learning about the composition of epoxy can help you understand why this type of floor coating is so popular and why it is an ideal choice for many commercial and industrial settings.
+In this article, we will take a closer look at the chemical makeup and formula of an epoxy floor coating and common issues you may encounter with epoxy flooring.

 Facts about Epoxy